-Prof Robert Goodwin Sutter is a Visiting Senior Fellow at the ISEAS – Yusof Ishak Institute.
+Prof Robert Goodwin Sutter was previously Visiting Senior Fellow at the ISEAS – Yusof Ishak Institute.
 He is Professor of Practice of International Affairs at the Elliott School of George Washington University.

 Articles by Robert Sutter (7)

 Why US Rivalry with China Will Endure: Implications for Southeast Asia

 Despite the Biden government’s efforts to improve relations with Southeast Asia, considerable domestic constraints hinder Washington from joining multilateral economic groups or de-emphasising human rights concerns to compete more effectively with China in Southeast Asia.